bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Module summary: HTML deep dive

-You\'ve reached the end of this module on HTML.
+You&apos;ve reached the end of this module on HTML.

-It\'s now time to review what you\'ve learned in these lessons.
+It&apos;s now time to review what you&apos;ve learned in these lessons.

 You began this module by exploring the question, how is HTML and CSS used in the real-world?